AJGreaves/portrait-artist/README.md

 Testing information can be found in [testing.md file](/Testing.md)

-## Deployment - STILL TO COMPLETE
+## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+This project was developed and stored in git using [Cloud9](https://c9.io)

+The project was regularly pushed to [GitHub](https://github.com) repository [AJGreaves/portrait-artist](https://github.com/AJGreaves/portrait-artist) and published to [GitHub pages](https://pages.github.com/) using the GitHub settings.

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
+There are no differences between the deployed version and the development version.
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits